UHvibe/UHvibe.github.io/README.md

 ### Milestone 1
 Milestone 1 started on November 7, 2017 and ended on November 21, 2017.

 The goal of the milestone was to create mockup pages of our app.
+The work that was completed in Milestone 1 can be seen <a href="https://github.com/UHvibe/UHvibe/projects/1">here</a>.

 Mockup Pages include:
 * Landing Page